EntimemaInsight/Classification-by-Consent-Flag-using-Random-Forest-and-XGBoost/README.md

 ## Objectives
 Exploratory Data Analysis (EDA): We investigate the data to gain insights into its characteristics and distributions.

+1. Imported Necessary Libraries: We've imported libraries like pandas, numpy, sklearn, imbalanced-learn (for data augmentation), RandomForestClassifier, xgboost, and others.

+2. Exploratory Data Analysis (EDA): We've loaded the dataset, displayed its head, described statistical information, and checked for missing values.

-1. Data Preparation: This step focuses on data preprocessing, ensuring that it is clean and suitable for modeling.
+3. Data Preparation: This step focuses on data preprocessing, ensuring that it is clean and suitable for modeling.
 Tasks include handling missing values, one-hot encoding categorical features, and label encoding binary features.

+4. Balancing the Dataset: We've applied different data augmentation techniques like Random Oversampling, Borderline SMOTE, ADASYN, and SMOTE to address class imbalance.

-2. Model Training: We train two classification models, Random Forest, and XGBoost.
+5. Model Training: We train two classification models, Random Forest, and XGBoost.
+Random Forest and XGBoost models were trained whithout using and using the augmented datasets.

+6. Cross-Validation: Cross-validation was performed for the XGBoost model using ADASYN, Borderline Smote, SMOTE, and Random Oversampling and its performance was assessed.

-3. Model Evaluation: To assess model performance, we use evaluation metrics such as precision, recall, and F1-score.
+7. Model Evaluation: To assess model performance, we use evaluation metrics such as precision, recall, and F1-score.
 We also address class imbalance issues to ensure fair evaluation.

-4. Model Selection: After evaluating both Random Forest and XGBoost models, we make an informed decision to select the most appropriate model for predicting customer purchases in the online store.
+5. Model Selection: After evaluating both Random Forest and XGBoost models, we make an informed decision to select the most appropriate model for predicting customer purchases in the online store.

 ## Getting Started
 Prerequisites